Spin Seebeck Effect in Normal-Metal--Chiral-Insulator Heterostructure

 \section{Abstract}

 Phonons can carry angular momentum and exhibit chirality through the circular polarization of atomic motion.
 This enables a phonon-mediated spin Seebeck effect (SSE) via the conversion of phonon angular momentum into electron spin angular momentum.
-In this Letter, we develop a theoretical framework for calculating the spin current in a normal-metal (NM)--chiral-insulator (CI) heterostructure within the nonequilibrium Green's function formalism.
-We discuss the influence of (i) the thermal bias across the NM--CI interface, (ii) the chemical potential of the NM, and (iii) the insertion of an additional interfacial layer, on the spin transport properties.
-We identify two remarkable nonlinear spin-transport phenomena: negative differential SSE and spin-current rectification.
-The negative differential SSE arises from the competition between the thermal bias and the thermally excited electron density.
-The spin-current rectification suggests the possibility of realizing a thermally controlled spin diode.
-We also find that the spin transport behavior is closely associated with an effective interfacial spectral density.
-This work provides a novel route toward thermally controlled spintronic devices using chiral phonons.
+In this Letter, we develop a theoretical framework for calculating the spin current in a normal-metal--chiral-insulator (NM--CI) heterostructure within the nonequilibrium Green's function formalism.
+We discuss the influence of (i) the thermal bias across the NM--CI interface, (ii) the chemical potential of the NM, and (iii) the modification of the interfacial on-site potential on the spin transport properties.
+We identify two characteristic nonlinear spin-transport phenomena: negative differential SSE and spin-current rectification.
+The negative differential SSE arises from the competition between the thermal bias and the density of thermally excited electrons.
+Spin-current rectification suggests the possibility of realizing a thermally controlled spin diode.
+We also find that the spin-transport behavior is closely associated with an effective interfacial spectral density.
+This work suggests a novel route toward thermally controlled spintronic devices using chiral phonons.